Tutorial: Deploy Azure Machine Learning as an IoT Edge module (preview)

 - An Azure Machine Learning workspace.
 Follow the instructions in Use the Azure portal to get started with Azure Machine Learning to create one and learn how to use it.

 - Make a note of the workspace name, resource group, and subscription ID.
 These values are all available on the workspace overview in the Azure portal.
-You'll use these values later in the tutorial to connect an Azure notebook to your workspace resources.
+You'll use these values later in the tutorial to connect an Azure Notebooks file to your workspace resources.

 Create and deploy Azure Machine Learning module